Optimization of two-photon excitation by indistinguishable photons in a three-level atom: Excitation Efficiency of Experimentally Accessible Two-Photon States

 In the next step, we investigate in detail the role of resonances by considering atoms with different transition energies.
 We consider a field with $\delta_f=0$, satisfying the two-photon resonance condition.
 Figure~\ref{fig: Pmax_sep_out_of_resonace_delta_f=0}(a) illustrates the maximum excitation probability values for a range of $|\delta_a|/\Gamma_{f}$ from $0$ to $20$.
 As shown in the figure, for small values of the $\Gamma_{e}/\Gamma_{f}$ ratio, efficient excitation of state $|f\rangle$ strictly requires the single-photon resonance condition to be met.
 However, as $\Gamma_{e}$ becomes comparable to $\Gamma_{f}$, the field remains capable of efficiently exciting the system over a broad range of $|\delta_a|/\Gamma_{f}$, even when the single-photon resonance condition is violated.
 We have verified that the introduction of a time delay $\mu$ improves the excitation conditions for $\Gamma_{e}/\Gamma_{f} < 2$ and for detunings $|\delta_a|/\Gamma_{f}$ not exceeding $1.5$.
 As the $\Gamma_{e}/\Gamma_{f}$ ratio and the detuning $|\delta_a|/\Gamma_{f}$ increase further, the maximum probability $P^{\max}_{f}$ eventually drops to zero.

 We proceed to study the case when the double resonance condition $\omega_{a}+\omega_{b}=\omega_{fg}$ is satisfied, but $\delta_f\neq 0$ [Fig.~\ref{fig: Pmax_sep_out_of_resonace_delta_f=0}(b)].
 The probability of populating state $\ket{f}$ is optimized now by properly choosing the parameters $\Omega_a$, $\Omega_b$, $\mu$, and $\delta_{f}$.
 In general, adjusting $\delta_f$ to the atomic properties improves the excitation probability significantly and in the broad range of parameters.
-For small values of the $\Gamma_{e}/\Gamma_{f}$ ratio and across the entire $|\delta_a|/\Gamma_f$ range studied, we observe that the state $\ket{f}$ can be efficiently excited.
-This requires, however, tuning the field close to resonance, i.e. $\delta_f \approx \delta_a$ and the time shift between Gaussian profiles with values $\mu\Gamma_{e}\approx 1$ (see Supplementary materials).
+For small values of the $\Gamma_{e}/\Gamma_{f}$ ratio and across the entire $|\delta_a|/\Gamma_f$ range that is studied, we observe that the state $\ket{f}$ can be efficiently excited.
+This requires, however, tuning the field close to resonance, i.e., $\delta_f \approx \delta_a$, and the time shift between Gaussian profiles with values $\mu\Gamma_{e}\approx 1$ (see Supplemental Material \cite{SupMatPDF}).
 This means that the conditions for double and single resonance are met simultaneously.
 As the inverted lifetimes $\Gamma_{e}$ and $\Gamma_{f}$ become comparable, the two-photon excitation probability improves for small $\delta_a\lesssim$ a few $\Gamma_f$.
-In this case, the optimal two-photon excitation strategy is modified and corresponds to a selection of $\delta_f$ different from $\delta_a$.
-The selection of optimal $\delta_f$ turns out to be a nontrivial function of $\delta_a$ and $\Gamma_e/\Gamma_f$ ratio (see Supplementary Material Fig. S2).
+In this case, the optimal two-photon excitation strategy is modified and corresponds to a selection of $\delta_f$ that is different from $\delta_a$.
+The selection of optimal $\delta_f$ turns out to be a nontrivial function of $\delta_a$ and the $\Gamma_e/\Gamma_f$ ratio (see Supplemental Material \cite{SupMatPDF}, Fig. S2).
 Finally, for large $\Gamma_{e}/\Gamma_{f}$ ratios, the atomic excitation with the state (\ref{eq: tps2}) ceases to be efficient.